 The timing of acquisitions and the types of products sold by acquired companies impact year-over-year comparisons.
-During fiscal 2021 the Company acquired two propane dealers on December 31, 2020.
-During fiscal 2020 the Company acquired two heating oil dealers.
+As of December 31, 2021 the Company acquired three heating oil dealers.
+During fiscal 2021 the Company acquired two propane and three heating oil dealers.
 The following tables detail the Company's acquisition activity and the associated volume sold during the 12-month period prior to the date of acquisition.